-In efficacy testing, subjects will record any 'lites with intent to bite' (LIBes) as they occur.
-Data are recorded in one-minute exposures at 15 minute intervals.
-The time at which the application of a treatment is completed is recorded as t_0 ('time zero').
+In efficacy testing, subjects will record any Landings with Intent to Bite (LIBes) as they occur.
+Data are recorded in 1-minute exposures at 15-minute intervals.
+The time at which a treatment's application is completed is recorded as $t_0$ ('time zero').
 The time between application of test materials and the initiation of exposure will be measured.
 Subjects will practice removing mosquitoes exhibiting LIBes before the field test.